dr-seshadhri/Retrospective-Evaluation-of-Soccer-Players-REvSoc-/README.md

 ### Folder Descriptions

-Goalkeeper_Ratings - Has the goalkeeper ratings for the top five leagues from 2021-22 to 2024-25 Outfield_Ratings - Has the outfielder ratings for the 2024-25 season from all five leagues.
+**Goalkeeper_Ratings** - Has the goalkeeper ratings for the top five leagues from 2021-22 to 2024-25 **Outfield_Ratings** - Has the outfielder ratings for the 2024-25 season from all five leagues.
 Unfortunately, the other seasons could not be done as worldfootballR was archived before I could save the data.
+**R_Repository** - Has the RMarkdown and RData files for the project